Single chapter

 — Nihlus would’ve said that they died with honour, which is the best anyone can ask for.

-Lips touching the mouth of the bottle, looked at ’s tired figure, speculatively. — What about you?
+Lips touching the mouth of the bottle, null looked at null’s tired figure, speculatively. — What about you?
 What would you say?

 — That it’s cold consolation to those he left behind.